 Science this Halloween up!
 Holiday-themed experiments and activities

 Here at Omni, we value science and learning above anything else – especially learning through fun!
 Halloween is an excellent opportunity for that, so we’ve gathered some spooky ideas to science this year’s celebrations up for you and your kids.
 Check out the links for detailed instructions!

-Another great, simple idea is this Spooky Liquid Density experiment.
+Another great, simple idea is this density calculator can be useful if you'd like to use some numbers for comparison!.
 With all the decorating, baking, and costume making, you’re bound to have different food colorings and various liquids in your house.
 You can use them to prepare a spooky, layered wizard’s brew 🧙 to teach your kids about different densities of seemingly similar substances.
+The